-Blue Planet Automation Software and Services.
-Our Blue Planet Automation Software is a comprehensive, micro-services based open software suite that allows service providers to use enhanced knowledge about their networks to drive adaptive optimization of their services and operations.
-Blue Planet facilitates the evolution toward more efficient, modernized network operations with software-defined programmability that accelerates the delivery of on-demand services, reduces costs and enables a path toward a more predictive, autonomous network.
-We believe our Blue Planet solutions can enable network operators to minimize vendor-specific management silos, reduce network complexity and improve end-to-end service visibility and control.
-A number of applications can be deployed on the core platform, either individually or in any combination, and include:
+Our Blue Planet Automation Software is a comprehensive, micro-services, standards-based open software suite that allows service providers to drive optimization and increased automation of their network and IT infrastructures, accelerating delivery of services, reducing costs and enabling a more predictive, autonomous network.
+A number of applications can be deployed on this software platform, either individually or in any combination, including:

-- Multi-Domain Service Orchestration (MDSO).
-Network infrastructures are comprised of multiple technology layers and domains such as the data center, cloud, metro, access and core networks and it is often complex for network operators to offer services end-to-end in this environment.
-Blue Planet enables service orchestration across multiple network (physical and virtual) domains and multiple hardware and software vendors.
-By using open APIs and intent-based, model-driven templates, Blue Planet simplifies end-to-end services lifecycle management and increases service velocity by abstracting the complexity of underlying domains. - Inventory (BPI).
-By integrating or "federating" data from multiple existing inventory and assurance systems and presenting it in a single dynamic view, network operators can gain real-time visibility into the topology and state of network and service resources from end to end.
-Integrating with legacy inventory systems, BPI helps network providers simplify and optimize key operational processes such as service fulfillment, network planning and service assurance.
-When integrated with other Blue Planet applications, BPI can leverage SDN and NFV to enable even greater levels of automation, deliver more dynamic services and respond more quickly to customers' rapidly changing requirements. - Route Optimization and Assurance (BP ROA).
-Optimizing the delivery of IP services across the cloud, BP ROA combines routing, traffic and performance analytics for real-time, path-aware operational monitoring.
-These capabilities enable forensics for troubleshooting transient network problems that can cause service disruptions.
-Interactive modeling helps engineers predict the impact of network infrastructure and service changes, simulate new workloads for capacity planning and test failure scenarios to build more resilient networks. - NFV Orchestration (NFVO).
-Blue Planet provides network operators with carrier-grade, NFV management and orchestration capabilities for instantiating and managing virtualized network functions and data center resources.
-NFVO uses an open, vendor-agnostic approach that allows network operators to select and scale those virtual network functions (VNFs) they wish to offer to their end customers. - Analytics.
-Blue Planet Analytics incorporates big data analytics and machine-learning to generate network insights, thereby helping operators make smarter, data-driven business decisions.
-Analytics collects, processes and stores data from multiple sources across the network and leverages machine learning innovations for analysis and insights.
-Analytics enables the visualization and identification of network trends to create profitable services, better predict capacity requirements and anticipate potential network and service disruptions before they happen.
-We also offer a related Network Health Predictor application that provides preemptive network maintenance across the optical, Ethernet and IP layers of the network. - Blue Planet Services .
-To complement our software portfolio, we offer a range of related services that include professional services for solution customization, software and solution support services, consulting and design, build-operate-transfer services and technical support relating to our software offerings.
+Multi-Domain Service Orchestration (MDSO).
+Network infrastructures are comprised of multiple technology layers and domains - such as the data center, cloud, metro, access and core networks - and it is often complex for network operators to offer end-to-end services in this environment.
+Blue Planet enables service orchestration across multiple physical and virtual network domains, multiple layers (Optical, Ethernet, IP and Mobile) and multiple hardware and software vendors.

+- Inventory ("BPI").
+By integrating or "federating" data from multiple inventory systems and presenting it in a single dynamic view, BPI allows realtime visibility into the topology and status of network and service resources from end to end.
+Integrating with legacy operation support systems ("OSS"), BPI helps network providers simplify key operational processes such as service fulfillment, network planning and service assurance. - Route Optimization and Analysis ("BP ROA").
+BP ROA combines routing, traffic and performance analytics for real-time monitoring of IP services across the cloud.
+These capabilities enable troubleshooting of latent or transient network problems and modeling to predict the impact of network infrastructure, service and workload changes to build more resilient networks. - NFV Orchestration ("NFVO").
+Blue Planet provides NFV management and orchestration capabilities for creating and managing virtualized network functions and data center resources.
+NFVO uses an open, vendor-agnostic approach that allows network operators to select and scale those virtual network functions (VNFs) they wish to offer to customers. - Unified Assurance & Analytics ("UAA").
+UAA leverages multi-layer/multi-domain assurance and AI-powered analytics to provide insights into the health and performance of network resources and services, ensuring an end customer quality-of-experience and availability to meet dynamic service demands. - Blue Planet Services.
+To complement our software portfolio, we offer a range of related services that include professional services for solution customization and OSS integration, software and solution support services, consulting and design, and technical support relating to our software offerings.
 These services are focused on enhancing network automation and network analytics, enabling multi-vendor integration and support, and implementing programmable multi-domain next-generation networks.